Ali Mosaffa

-Ali Mosaffa (علی مصفا, born December 1, 1966) is an Iranian actor and director.
+Ali Mosaffa (علی مصفا, born December 1, 1966) is an Iranian actor and filmmaker.

 Life and career

 Mosaffa was born in Tehran, Iran.
 His father, Mozaher Mosaffa (born in Tafresh), was a Persian poet and professor of Persian literature at the University of Tehran.
 Mosaffa's mother, Amir Banoo Karimi, is also a leading scholar and professor of Persian literature at the University of Tehran and the eldest daughter of the Persian poet, Seyed Karim Amiri Firuzkuhi.

-As a child, Mosaffa discovered his interest in story writing and English, contributing to his fluency in the language.
 He is a graduate of Civil engineering from the University of Tehran where he showed an interest in acting; making his debut in the 1991 film, Omid.
 In the following year he won best male actor at the Fajr International Film Festival for his role in Darius Mehrjui's film, Pari.
 Mosaffa met his future wife, Iranian actress Leila Hatami on the set of Mehrjui's 1996 film, Leila.
 The two married in 1999 and have two children, a son named Mani (born February 2007) and a daughter named Assal (born October 2008).